GLOBAL MARKETS-Stocks rise on U.S. data, euro gains on Spain

 By Herbert Lash

-NEW YORK, March 30 World stock markets advanced o n F riday, posting double-digit gains for the quarter, as economic reports showing U.S. consumer spending and sentiment still on the rise helped buoy stock prices and undercut the desire to hold bonds.
+NEW YORK, March 30 World stocks markets advanced o n F riday, on track to post double-digit gains for the quarter, as reports showing U.S. consumer spending and sentiment on the rise helped buoy stock prices and undercut the desire to hold bonds.

-U.S. government debt prices fell, marking the end of a tumultuous first quarter for Treasuries, marked by their worst three-month period since the fourth quarter of 2010.
+Equity, currency and government debt prices initially hovered fairly close to break-even as investors saw some weakness in the U.S. economic data, while developments in Europe kept asset prices at recent range-bound levels.

-But stocks on Wall Street ended their strongest quarter in more than two years.
-Investors flocked to consumer-oriented shares after data showed U.S. consumer spending rose by the most in seven months in February and consumer confidence rebounded to its highest in more than a year in March.
+While the pace of business activity in the Midwest slowed more than expected in March as employment and new orders dropped from elevated levels, U.S. consumer confidence rebounded to its highest in more than a year this month and consumer spending increased by the most in seven months in February. .

 "You're seeing a bit of sector rotation," said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.
 "That underscores investors are still constructive on the equity market."

-European shares rose following a 3-day drop as bargain hunters scooped up cyclical mining and auto shares after a deal on the region's rescue fund.
+European shares rose following a 3-day drop as bargain hunters scooped up cyclical mining and auto shares after the deal over the region's rescue fund.

 The FTSEurofirst 300 index of top European shares closed up 0.9 percent at 1,069.03, its best first quarter in six years.
-The pan-regional index rose 6.8 percent for the quarter.
+The pan-regional index rose almost 7 percent for the quarter.

 MSCI's all-country world equity index added 0.6 percent, pushing its gain up more than 11 percent so far this year for its best quarterly performance since the third quarter of 2010.

-The euro rallied against the dollar and the yen after budget cuts in Spain boosted hopes the country could stick to an austerity path, though mixed U.S. data capped some gains.
+The euro edged higher against the dollar and the yen in choppy trading as budget cuts in Spain boosted hopes the country could stick to an austerity path even as mixed data kept trading largely range-bound.

-Spain presented a budget that aims to save more than 27 billion euros in 2012 through spending cuts and revenue increases.
-Also in Europe, euro zone finance ministers agreed to raise their financial firewall to contain the region's debt crisis.
+Spain presented a budget projected to save more than 27 billion euros in 2012 through spending cuts and revenue increases, while euro zone finance ministers agreed to raise their financial firewall to contain the region's debt crisis.

+Spain's budget and the rescue fund move were largely expected by markets, and a spike in the euro against the dollar faded to a more modest rise.

 "We have a lot of conflicting data points, a lot of conflicting news," said Camilla Sutton, chief currency strategist at Scotia Capital.
 "There's no catalyst to break things out of month-long ranges."